-An introduction to the techniques, procedures, equipment and devices required to produce television programs.
-Actual program production experience will be gained through student operation of the campus television studio.
+This course introduces the student to the techniques, procedures, equipment and devices required to produce television programs and commercials.
+Actual program production experience will be gained through student projects utilizing college television studio and field production equipment.

 ADV.
 TELEVISION PRODUCTION